udger/udger-ruby/README.md

     parser.parse_ip('2a02:598:111::9')

-This returns struct with following data.
-If data are not present it will return nil value.
+This returns a struct with the following data.
+If data are not present, it will return nil value.

   - ip_ver
   - ip_classification